taniasidana11/word-twist-game/README.md

-🎯 Twisted Words Game
+Twisted Words Game

-Welcome to Twisted Words, a fun and challenging word unscrambling game that puts your vocabulary and reflexes to the test!
-Can you guess the correct word before time runs out?
-Let’s find out! 💡

-🚀 Game Overview

-Twisted Words (also known as Scrambled Words) challenges you to reconstruct jumbled words within a time limit.
+Welcome to the Scrambled/twisted Words Game!
+This game challenges you to reconstruct a scrambled word.
-Each level increases in difficulty, keeping the gameplay exciting and engaging!

-🌟 Features
+Features

-✅ Interactive and user-friendly interface — smooth design for effortless play ⏰ Built-in timer — adds thrill and urgency to each round ⚡ Multiple difficulty levels — Easy, Medium, and Hard modes for all skill levels 🏆 Score tracking — your total score is saved across levels 🎮 No installation needed — just open and play instantly in your browser
+User-friendly interface for a seamless gaming experience Time limit for added excitement and pressure Increasing difficulty levels for uninterrupted fun Persistent scores to keep track of your progress Installation
+No installation is required!
+Simply open the provided name.html file in a web browser and start playing or click on the following link. - ( https://kamakship18.github.io/word-twist-game/front-page/name.html )

-🕹️ How to Play
+How to Play

-Choose your difficulty level — Easy, Medium, or Hard.
+Select a difficulty level: Easy, Medium, or Hard

-You’ll see a scrambled word on the screen.
+The scrambled word will be displayed.
+Try to guess the original word.

-Type your best guess in the input box and click “Check Word.”
+Type your guess in the provided text box and click "check word" If your guess is correct, the scrambled word will be replaced with a new one.
+If incorrect, you will be prompted to try again.

-✅ Correct guess: You’ll earn points and get a new word!

-❌ Wrong guess: Try again before time runs out.

-Your total score adds up across all levels until you refresh the page.
+Continue playing until the time limit runs out or you achieve a high score.
+Go through all the levels and the score will add up in the end page until you refresh.

-🧠 Tech Stack
+Tech Stack
+HTML: Used for creating the structure of the webpage

-HTML → Structures the webpage layout
+CSS: Used for styling the webpage

-CSS → Styles and animations for a polished look

-JavaScript → Game logic, scoring, and interactivity

-🖼️ Preview / Play Online

-🔗 Play Now: Twisted Words Game
+JavaScript: Used for implementing the game logic Screenshot

-📸 Screenshot: [Click here to view screenshot]
+Click here to view screenshot

-🔮 Future Enhancements
+Future Improvements

-✨ Add new word categories for more variety
+Additional word categories for variety
-📱 Improve mobile responsiveness for all devices
-💾 Option to save scores locally
-🎨 Add themes or background animations for visual appeal

-💬 Contributors

-Developed with 💖 and creativity by the team.
+More responsive design for different screen sizes